-- Students learn where steel was made in the late 1800's. - Students learn the steel industry allowed people to build tall structures, bridges, and new ways of travel.
+- Students learn where and how steel was made in the late 1800's. - Students learn that the Bessemer process created jobs for some workers but took away the jobs and power of the original steel workers who were called "puddlers". - Students learn the steel industry allowed people to create tall structures, bridges, and new ways of travel.